Google Business Profile posts best practices for action takers

 1. Google Business Profile posts mindset

-The first step to better engagement is stop thinking in terms of salesmanship.
-When creating content, the main priority shouldn’t be selling!
-It should be educating.
+When creating content on Google, the main priority should be conversions!
+It can be educating and entertaining as long as it works towards converting a searcher into a lead.
 You really want to create engaging content and come up with some smart Google Business Profile Post ideas.

 Not many people or businesses know what works so you might be the first business in the area that takes advantage of the GBP posting feature.